Get Started

 Once an event is dispatched, a payload signature is computed and included in the request.
 The request sent to your chosen endpoint bears these details:

-4. Every request body will contain a JSON object with the following fields:
+4. Request body: The request body is a JSON object with the following fields:

 Below is a representation of the entire HTTP request: